gujarathisampath/fakeProfile/docs/installation.md

 pnpm build
 ```

-- If you're not using vesktop then use this command to inject vencord:
+- If you're not using Vesktop then use this command to inject vencord:
 ```shell
 pnpm inject
 ```

-That all.
-Restart your Discord client and enjoy.
+- Restart your Discord client(If you're not using Vesktop) and enjoy.

+- That all.

 ## Linux